Nat Cohen: Personal life

 Cohen served as "chief barker" of the Variety Club in 1956 and became its elder statesman.

 In 1931 Cohen married Ailsey Defries, daughter of Harry Defries (d.
 21 April 1941), chairman of the Sterling Film Company.
 Cohen and his wife had two daughters, Jacqueline Marianne (b 1934) and Angela Shirley (b 14 April 1936).
 Aisley died of cancer on 6 March 1948.
-Their daughter Jacqueline had been diagnosed with Hodgkins disease in 1956 and lived in great pain; a drug introduced in 1959 caused her condition to improve but she had to go off it in 1964 - she took an accidental overdose of barbiturates in order to get some sleep and died in February 1965, aged 31.
+Their daughter Jacqueline had been diagnosed with Hodgkins disease in 1956 and lived in great pain; a drug introduced in 1959 caused her condition to improve but she had to go off it in 1964 – she died in February 1965, aged 31.
 She was survived by a husband Albert Shalet and daughter Caroline.
 Cohen never remarried after the death of his first wife but had a number of girlfriends.

 Unlike many of his contemporaries such as James Carreras, Nat Cohen never received any honors, despite his business success and charity work.

 Nat Cohen died in hospital in February 1988 after suffering a heart attack.
 He was survived by his daughter Angela, who married Martyn Silver in 1958.
 The address at Cohen's funeral was given by David Puttnam.

 Appraisal

 In 1974 a profile of Cohen described him as:

 A more urbane version of the one-man-bands who used to boss the studios in Hollywood's heyday of the movie moguls.
 An impresario, a bon vivant, a racehorse owner with many winds in his stable, he applies the lessons of the turf to the film industry when he affirms that 'there is no such thing as playing safe' and describes himself as 'a gambler, but an extremely cautious one.
 Never reckless.
 I gamble when the odds are in my favour, not simply on hunches.
 I back judgement, not luck.
 But, ultimately, gamble I've got to... when the proposition has merit, I put it into effect without delay.
 I made the decision on a combination of the project and the individual who brings it to me.'
 Another 1971 article called him "a natty, cool, watchful man he does not admit to, and has never admitted to a crisis in the British film industry."
-Ned Sherrin called him "a short, spick and span, old-school mogul — a British version of the ex-furtrader tsars of Hollywood.
+Ned Sherrin called him "a short, spick and span, old-school mogul – a British version of the ex-furtrader tsars of Hollywood.
 A dapper little man with a cropped, military moustache, he loved making a deal, having a pretty girl on his arm, owning a Grand National winner... and showing off his flat in St James."

 Michael Winner called him "the greatest movie executive I ever encountered in England."